-[Historic mining town of Creede, CO.
-Photo: BeerAndLoathing] They may be small, but these Colorado towns have plenty to offer.
+They may be small, but these cool Colorado towns have plenty to offer.
 From epic mountain landscapes to historic landmarks, each one of them offers a bit of something special.

-All of these Colorado towns are accessible year round, providing unique summer and winter attractions.
-From train rides to gold mine tours, the Centennial State’s top tiny towns hold some its biggest attractions.
+All of these Colorado towns are accessible year-round, providing unique summer and winter attractions.
+From train rides to gold mine tours, the Centennial State’s top tiny towns hold some of its biggest attractions.
 Below is our pick for the best small towns in Colorado.

 In the heart of the Rio Grande National Forest, one hour and 15 minutes northwest of Pagosa Springs lies the historic mining town of Creede.
 Surrounded by sheer cliff walls, a strong historical presence, and a classic small-town charm you can only find in Colorado, this Mineral County town has it all!

-Outdoor recreation is abundant with biking, hiking, kayaking, wildlife viewing, and fishing.
+Outdoor recreation is abundant in biking, hiking, kayaking, wildlife viewing, and fishing.
 And because of its proximity to the San Juan and the Rio Grande Rivers, rafting and fishing are popular outdoor activities.
-In the winter visitors seek the outdoors for cross-country skiing, snowshoeing, and ice-skating.
+In the winter visitors seek the outdoors for cross-country skiing, snowshoeing, and ice skating.

-Because of this, Paonia is home to an award-winning wine industry and an up and coming farm-to-table culinary scene.
-As a “certified Colorado Creative District,” Paonia is also home to a thriving art scene, where many painters, sculptors, jewelers, and musicians call home.
+Because of this, Paonia is home to an award-winning wine industry and an up-and-coming farm-to-table culinary scene.
+As a “certified Colorado Creative District,” Paonia also has a thriving art scene, which many painters, sculptors, jewelers, and musicians call home.

 Appropriately named “Colorado’s most spiritual town,” Crestone is where prayer flags are hung high, crystals dance in the wind, and where street names, like Carefree Way, make you feel instantly at peace.
 With its perfect location nestled at the base of the western slope of the Sangre de Cristo Mountain range, Crestone sits at 7,500 feet with extended views of the San Luis Valley.